-One of the best ways to build a listening culture is to have encourage cross-departmental visits.
+One of the best ways to build a listening culture is to encourage cross-departmental visits.
 Give your teams permission to visit their counterparts upstream or downstream in the process.
-Let them share their challenges, pressures and successes.
+Let them share their challenges, pressures, and successes.

 7. Get Social

 Social media provides amazing opportunities to listen to customers.
 A good social care strategy listen’s beyond the # and the @.
 Social platforms can be great for internal listening as well.

 2021 Update on Creating a Listening Culture

 Over the last 5 years since the writing of this article, I’ve been doing a tremendous amount of research and writing on both sides of the listening and speaking up dynamic.
 And, have worked with leaders all over the world in our leadership development programs.